 Lewis broke with all of that, even when he was a low student at the Slade College in the center of London.
 Lewis was probably linked conceptually to the Formalists and Constructivists in pre-Soviet Russia.
 We’re talking about the proto-Soviet revolution of 1906, long before the Bolsheviks had even been heard of on the world-historical stage.

 The interesting thing about Lewis is that Lewis creates for a period the most savage and the most modernistic art possible, and in a later phase he rejects it.
-In the early 1950s he published a book called The Demon of Progress in the Arts, which has never been reprinted, incidentally, and which is actually a criticism of many of the tendencies that he himself helped to create 50 years before.
+In the early 1950s he published a book called The Demon of Progress in the Arts, which has never been reprinted, incidentally, and which is actually a criticism of many of the tendencies that he himself helped to create fifty years before.

 But the criticism is because his view of culture is essentially energy-related and discourse-driven.
 He believes that you can take modern culture and adopt a Rightist view of it by hierarchicalizing it and by dinning it into the masses through every organ of propaganda.
 He basically believes that you can have a Right-wing modernist culture, essentially.

-When he saw that by the middle of the 20th century, modernism, which initially a lot of liberal humanism was reluctant to touch—except for separate, isolated individuals—and reluctant to embrace in the way that we now have . . .
+When he saw that by the middle of the twentieth century, modernism, which initially a lot of liberal humanism was reluctant to touch—except for separate, isolated individuals—and reluctant to embrace in the way that we now have . . .
 If you sit back and watch your television screen today about art and artistic matters, people will tell you that the Turner Prize is received culture, is the culture that New Labour and Cool Britannia endorses.
-You have to step back in time when these sorts of discourses which have led to that point were much more fugitive, much more formative.
+You have to step back in time, when these sorts of discourses which have led to that point were much more fugitive, much more formative.

-In a way, there’s a subtext to the politics of art in the 20th century which has never really been explored.
+In a way, there’s a subtext to the politics of art in the twentieth century which has never really been explored.
 Whenever modernism is taught in universities, the political partiality of many early modernists—Céline in relation to writing, certainly ultra-modernist writing of the sort exemplified by Beckett or Joyce, Pound in relation to the hard-edged, semi-classical early modernity of his Imagist movement, and many, many of the others—their incorrectness politically is always slightly elided over.
 They are crucial to the modernist project and experiment, and they therefore cannot be voided from it, but there is a reluctance to admit where their politics began and where it ended.

 There is a school of what is called deconstruction, which is a late type of linguistic theory whereby all culture is considered to be relative and a play of words and signifiers.
-It’s the latest of the most destructive types of Critical Theory which have convulsed the Western academy during the course of the 20th century.
+It’s the latest of the most destructive types of Critical Theory which have convulsed the Western academy during the course of the twentieth century.
 Now, this school produced a particular variant in the United States at Yale University and is known as the Yale School of Deconstruction.
-Fredric Jameson, who was a prominent professor there, wrote a book on Wyndham Lewis called Wyndham Lewis: The Modernist as Fascist.
+Fredric Jameson, who was a prominent professor there, wrote a book on Wyndham Lewis called Wyndham Lewis, the Modernist as Fascist.
 Of course, that in itself is a paradox, because to many minds the radical Right and modernity or radical modernism would appear, superficially speaking, to be antithetical.
-Yet, all of these ultra-modernists that I’ve just listed in their early formulations at the beginning of the 20th century, 100 years ago, were ultra-Right-wing and anti-democratic.
+Yet, all of these ultra-modernists that I’ve just listed in their early formulations at the beginning of the twentieth century, 100 years ago, were ultra-Right-wing and were anti-democratic.

-Why have artistic movements that were championed by many of these people and other lesser lights of similar ilk come to mean the exact reverse of what they postulated a century on without falling into traps like “the revolution betrayed” and so forth?
+Why have artistic movements that were championed by many of these people and other lesser lights of similar ilk come to mean the exact reverse of what they postulated a century on without falling back into traps like “the revolution betrayed” and so forth?
 In many ways, it’s complicated, and a particular key text that we need to look at is a Spanish work by Ortega y Gasset called The Dehumanization of Art which was one of the earliest statements of Right-wing modernism.

 In this work, this particular Spanish philosopher said that he likes a modern art which is a break from the past and is an attack on the sensibility of the people.
 He likes modernism because the people don’t like it.
 He likes it because it looks like material that’s landed from outer space, essentially.
-He likes it because it’s misanthropic and there’s a strong element of that in artistic creativity.
+He likes it because it’s misanthropic and because there’s a strong element of that in artistic creativity.

-The modern movement became by default the cultural vanguard of contemporary liberal humanism because the radical Right has become associated retrospectively with the aesthetic discourse of National Socialist Germany, which was neo-classical and looking back, whereas the partial modernisms, that were partly agglomerated into the states of an authoritarian Rightist character in Portugal and in Spain and in Italy, are partly being shunted to the side or disprivileged.
+The modern movement in a sense became by default the cultural vanguard of contemporary liberal humanism because the radical Right has become associated retrospectively with the aesthetic discourse of National Socialist Germany, which was neo-classical and looking back, whereas the partial modernisms, that were partly agglomerated into the states of an authoritarian Rightist character in Portugal and in Spain and in Italy, are partly being shunted to the side or disprivileged.

-Let’s take the Soviet example and its many satellites throughout the Second and Third World, now many of them collapsed in the century that has just passed.
+Let’s take the Soviet example and its many satellites throughout the Second and Third World, now many of them collapsed, in the century that has just passed.
 Soviet art up until 1928 embraced the most revolutionary and the most radical and the most destructive currents of prior thought and brought them all in, despite Lenin’s avowed personal distaste for a lot of it.
-But he welcomed these modern movements because they broke up that which existed before, because before you build a new house you must dynamite what was there before and put in new foundations so that there can be a new structure.
-There’s a famous conversation between Gorky and Lenin where Gorky allegedly said to Lenin, “What do you think of all this modern stuff?”
+But he welcomed these modern movements because they broke up that which existed before, because before you build a new house you must dynamite what’s there before and put in new foundations so that there can be a new structure.
+There’s a famous conversation between Gorky and Lenin where Gorky allegedly said to Lenin, “What do you think of all this modern stuff, colloquially?”
 And Lenin said, “I can’t stand it, but we must support it because it destroys.”

 The interesting thing is that after 1928, of course, the Stalinist dispensation after Trotsky’s purging and the purging of the Left opposition from the Soviet Communist Party, reversed this cultural flow and a cultural restoration of traditional artistry came sweeping in.
 Many of the modernists who saw which way the wind was blowing suddenly altered the way that they composed and wrote poetry and wrote novels and so on to fit in with this new wave.

 There’s an art critic and academic and curator called Suzi Gablik who’s married to John Russell who is a rather well-known art critic and historian.
-He was art critic on the New York Times for many years and wrote books on Seurat and Bacon, and this sort of thing.
+He was art critic on the New York Times for many years and wrote books on Seurat and Bacon and this sort of thing.
 Now, she wrote a book in the 1970s called Has Modernism Failed?
-Like a lot of academics, she couldn’t make her mind up, so she presented the case, and she presented the evidence, and she left the sort of terminal paragraph, the one where you have to bite the bullet and answer the question, “has modernism really died,” vacant.
+Like a lot of academics, she couldn’t make her mind up, so she presented the case, and she presented the evidence, and she left the sort of terminal paragraph, the one where you have to bite the bullet and answer the question, “Has modernism really died?” vacant.

-But it was quite clear from the profiling of the evidence that the belief that there could be a new world, that man could be energized and transformed by art, that art could be meshed with technology to create cyborgs of the real or the hyper-real and that we could take a new evolutionary leap by virtue of these sorts of discourses characterized by Vorticism (Britain), Cubism (France), Surrealism (France), Expressionism (Germany), Futurism (Italy), and so on and so forth, with all sorts of various tendencies, has failed and hasn’t come to pass.
+But it was quite clear from the profiling of the evidence that the belief that there could be a new world, that man could be energized and transformed by art, that art could be meshed with technology so as to create cyborgs of the real or the hyper-real and that we could take a new evolutionary leap by virtue of these sorts of discourses characterized by Vorticism (Britain), Cubism (France), Surrealism (France), Expressionism (Germany), Futurism (Italy), and so on and so forth, with all sorts of various tendencies, has failed and hasn’t come to pass.

 With a movement like André Breton’s Surrealism an enormous number of shards and interconnected revolutionary and pseudo-revolutionary movements came out of that as it collapsed: Lettrism, Situationism.
-Tiny little groups with small numbers of people, but actually strangely influential, because when many of the Paris students rioted in 1968—and this is called a New Right group and, of course, the New Right as a conception was essentially, if things have a foundation, a foundation created by Alain de Benoist and other intellectuals of the ultra-Right as a response to the rioting in 1968—because these people had taken over the streets and were rioting in the CRS, and blood was flowing in the streets, and they were putting slogans on walls saying, “Imagine” or “We want everything to be different” or “A revolution against all values that currently exist,” an odd take, if they knew it, on a Nietzschean phrase of more than half a century before.
+Tiny little groups with small numbers of people, but actually strangely influential, because when many of the Paris students rioted in 1968—and this is called a New Right group, and, of course, the New Right as a conception was essentially, if things have a foundation, a foundation created by Alain de Benoist and other intellectuals of the ultra-Right as a response to the rioting in 1968—because these people had taken over the streets and were rioting with the CRS, and blood was flowing in the streets, and they were putting slogans on walls saying, “Imagine” or “We want everything to be different” or “A revolution against all values that currently exist,” an odd take, if they knew it, on a Nietzschean phrase of more than half a century before.
 So, these students were replicating radical modernist ideas, albeit at the level of street slogans.

 And don’t forget that graffiti on billboards now sells in Sotheby’s today.
-I’ve been to exhibitions at Sotheby’s and Christie’s and Bonham’s and Carter’s and Phillip’s and all the others and graffiti—graffiti art, it’s called—is there, praised by liberals as an expression of the urban masses and the vitality of lumpenproletarian exclusion, aesthetically stated.
-So, a trajectory that begins with hierarchical elitists who wanted a new world has ended with the “art” of Baselitz and of Basquiat and of these sorts of people.
+I’ve been to exhibitions at Sotheby’s and Christie’s and Bonham’s and Carter’s and Phillip’s and all the others, and graffiti—graffiti art, it’s called—is there, praised by liberals as an expression of the urban masses and the vitality of lumpenproletarian exclusion, aesthetically stated.
+And so a trajectory that begins with hierarchical elitists who wanted a new world has ended with the “art” of Baselitz and of Basquiat and of these sorts of people.